Back to blog

 Run a tabletop exercise.
 Simulate a significant incident in your most complex multi-country scenario and measure your time to first notification.
 If you exceed 20 hours, you have a problem.

-The European Commission's infringement proceedings against delayed Member States are not trivia — they telegraph where enforcement is likely to intensify once transposition completes.
-Countries under Commission pressure tend to transpose aggressively, with shortened grace periods and stricter early enforcement, to demonstrate good faith.
-Tracking these proceedings via the Commission's press releases lets you anticipate where compliance expectations are about to tighten.
-Also watch the Court of Justice of the European Union (CJEU) for any preliminary rulings interpreting NIS2 provisions — the first such rulings are expected in late 2026 or 2027 and will reshape how national courts interpret enforcement.
+The European Commission's infringement proceedings against delayed Member States are not trivia — they telegraph where transposition is about to land and where enforcement is likely to intensify once it does.
+Countries under Commission pressure tend to transpose with shortened grace periods to demonstrate good faith.
+Tracking these proceedings via the Commission's press releases (and the EUR-Lex daily Official Journal feed for newly published transposing acts) lets you anticipate where compliance expectations are about to tighten.
+Watch the Court of Justice of the European Union (CJEU) for any preliminary rulings interpreting NIS2 provisions; the first such rulings, once they appear, will reshape how national courts interpret enforcement.

 Frequently Asked Questions